kevinlaiGH/Exercise/React-For-Beginners-Starter-Files-master/catch-of-the-day/README.md

 .props is the object inside of the component (which contains all of our final properties, age, tagline ..etc)

 state: where the data lives, data's home

+Lesson 8: Stateless Functional Component

+Originally the App.js file only have render method, we can change these components to stateless function.
+Why? we want to have custom data in each component What will be inside?
+*static propTypes, state, life cyle methods (componentDidMount, componentWillUpdate, componentWillUnmount) *custom methods: add fish, update fish, remove the fish, load samples, add to order

+PRO TIP #######
+When you have a function, there's no 'this'.
+That function will get one argument called 'props'

+{this.props.tagline} -> {props.tagline}